Desert Candle Cactus

 Desert Candle Cactus belongs to the Euphorbia genus, and is native to Eastern Africa.

-⚠️ Desert Candle Cactus is extremely dangerous if consumed.
-If you, a family member, or a pet has ingested any amount of plant material contact Poison Control, US (800) 222-1222, or your veterinarian immediately.
-These plants are not recommended for homes with children, cats, or dogs.
+⚠️ Desert Candle Cactus is not safe to consume.
+If you, a family member, or a pet has ingested any amount of plant material contact Poison Control, US (800) 222-1222, or your veterinarian.
+If you have children, cats, or dogs in the home, we suggest keeping this plant out of reach.

 Taxonomy